DataDog/dd-trace-js/README.md

 $ npm run lint
 ```

-**Note:** ESLint only supports Node >= 4, so make sure you are using
-a compatible Node version before running this command.
-We also
-recommend using a plugin on your editor instead of constantly running
-this command.

 ### Continuous Integration

 We rely on CircleCI 2.0 for our tests.
 If you want to test how the CI behaves